Christiaan-code/oh-my-czsh/readme.md

 # ZSH Configuration Guide

-This guide helps you set up a modular ZSH configuration using Oh-My-ZSH.
+This guide helps you set up a modular ZSH configuration with some cool features using Oh-My-ZSH.
+I call it Christiaan's ZSH (or CZSH for short).

 ## Prerequisites